 Why clean house plants?
 The healthier they are, the cleaner the air will be in your home; the more dust-free they are, the less likely you are to disperse dust around the house as you walk past them (a must-know for allergy sufferers); the less dust there is on their leaves, the less sticky grime will gather (in kitchens and kitchen diners).
 And what does sticky grime do?
 It harbours germs and smells.
 Find out more about how to make your home more allergy friendly in our guide.
 And don't miss our guide to everything you need to know about house plants to find the right ones for your home.

-6. Clean extractor fans with bicarbonate of soda
+6. Clean extractor fans with baking soda

 Extractor fans above hobs can get greasy and blocked easily; the best way to get around this is to give them a good clean every now and again.
 Using a large stainless-steel pot, boil water, and add bicarbonate of soda gradually – stop when you see it fizzing.
 Carefully using tongs, lower the filters into the pot.
 Leave them for five minutes, remove, set aside, and wipe clean before adding back into the fan.
 You can use our guide to find other ways to clean with baking soda at home.

 7. Vacuum and mop down behind the toilet